 Severe turbulence is quite common in the mountainous regions of New Zealand, especially if the wind strengths are high.
-At times it can become difficult to retain controllability and also flying within the safe operating limits of the glider.
+However, severe turbulence can also occur in even moderate winds due to local effects from gusts, ridge shape, rotor etc. At times it can become difficult to retain controllability and flying within the safe operating limits of the glider.
 Getting low in the mountains on such days can put you in a seriously compromised situation.
 It is essential to have good escape plans for wherever you are.